barneygale/mncrft/docs/buffers.rst

 Buffers
 =======

-.. module:: quarry.types.buffer
+.. module:: mncrft.buffer

-Quarry implements Minecraft's data types by way of the :class:`Buffer` class.
+mncrft implements Minecraft's data types by way of the :class:`Buffer` class.

-When quarry reads a packet, it stores its payload in a buffer object and passes the buffer to a packet handler.
-The packet handler then unpacks the payload, which usually made up of multiple fields of differing types.
 You can read from the front of the buffer via the :meth:`Buffer.read` method or any of the ``unpack_*()`` methods listed below

 Buffers also provide a number of static methods that pack data into a byte string.
 These are named like ``pack_*()``.

 When *unpacking* data you work with a buffer *object*, whereas when packing data you work with a buffer *type*.
-A reference to the buffer type is available from :class:`~quarry.net.protocol.Protocol` objects as ``self.buff_type``.

 .. autoclass:: Buffer